gilnam74/vex-sneppet/VEX-for-artists.md

 ```

 ## Checker
-Here we will combine the floor and the fraction functions to build a checker.
+Here we will combine the `floor` and the `fraction` functions to procedurally build a checker.

 We can create a "saw" pattern with a fraction:
 ```c